Campbell-Muscle-Lab/GelBox/app/website/pages/troubleshooting/troubleshooting.md

 <a href="media/constrained_parameter_new_fit.png" target="_blank">![Drag box down](media/constrained_parameter_new_fit.png)</a>

-Further improvement can be made by changing the shape parameter of the second band using the Fitting Parameters.
+Further improvement can be made by changing the width offset of the second band using the Fitting Parameters.

 <a href="media/final_analysis.png" target="_blank">![final analysis](media/final_analysis.png)</a>